mpruna/prasleas/_posts/2020-05-17-Jenkins-Covid-Automation.md

 automation system.
 “Building” software typically refers to the process of compilation, in which high- level, human-written code is translated to machine code.

-Jenkins organizes each project into it's home directory workspace.
+Jenkins organizes each project into it's home directory workspace (/var/lib/jenkins/workspace).
+Each build job has it's own directory, where each step in the job gets executed.
+There are 3 build spaces: Webhook | Generate_Analytics | Upload
+Each build job triggers upon successful execution the next job.

 ### Jenkins directory tree